What Does Asphalt Paving Cost in Oregon in 2026?

 6. Location Within Oregon

 Pricing varies across the state.
 Portland metro and urban Willamette Valley projects tend to have more competitive pricing due to contractor density, while rural areas, the coast, and Central or Eastern Oregon may see higher costs due to material transport distances.
+Coastal and eastern Oregon projects can run 15-30% above Portland metro baseline rates.

 Residential Driveway Paving Costs in Detail